comrade-coop/validated-streams/samples/TpsBench/README.md

     `$CLIENT_COMMAND` with the path to the `samples/TpsBench/target/XX/tps_bench` binary.
     `$FIRST_MACHINE` with the ip(v4) address of the first node of the list.

-Optional: to use Docker / etc.:

-1. Build `Dockerfile-combined` after building the two prerequisite Docker images:
-    ```bash
-    # (from the repo root)
-    docker build -t comradecoop/validated-streams .
-    docker build -t comradecoop/validated-streams-tps-bench . -f samples/TpsBench/Dockerfile
-    docker build -t comradecoop/validated-streams-tps-bench-full - < samples/TpsBench/Dockerfile-combined
-    ```
-2. After running `scripts/tps_bench_generate_keys.sh`, remove each of the generated `scripts/tps_bench_setup.sh $NODE_COMMAND $CLIENT_COMMAND` and pass the rest of the command line to the container running the combined docker image.
-Make sure to also mount te `chainSpecRaw.json` file and adjust its path.
-E.g.:
-    ```bash
-    docker run --rm -v $(pwd):/pwd:ro comradecoop/validated-streams-tps-bench-full /pwd/chainSpecRaw.json 2 "reward kingdom thing window globe aware impact athlete fantasy heart toy merit" /ip4/$FIRST_MACHINE/tcp/30333/p2p
-    ```

-Note: When running, make sure all the machines' clocks are roughly in sync (not more than a few seconds off), and start the code roughly simultaineously.
+Note: When running, make sure all the machines' clocks are roughly in sync (not more than a few seconds off), and start executing the code around the same time.
 Otherwise, you risk some of the nodes getting slashed and the benchmark not testing the whole network.